karuppiah7890/opensource/ideas/remote-pairing-tool/versions/mvp-3/thoughts.md

 user and uses the notifications to show non-finite progress - it just keeps moving around to show that something's going on.

+It also uses an extra view on the explorer to show some things regarding the Live Share.
+And there's a separate section for it on the left which also has almost the same details and it's called Session details.
+And there's some extra stuff here - Recent Contacts, Suggested Contacts, Reporting bugs, Configuring Settings, Giving Feedback.

+Configuring Settings - I can see quite some settings!
+For example - showing Live Share status in the status bar - always, never or only while collaborating.
+And some more stuff

+I gotta see what I wanna do now.
+Hmm.